japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 * `DataFrameReader` is requested to [load data from an external table using JDBC](DataFrameReader.md#jdbc) (and create a `DataFrame` to represent the process of loading the data)

-* `JdbcRelationProvider` is requested to create a `BaseRelation` (as a <<spark-sql-JdbcRelationProvider.adoc#createRelation-RelationProvider, RelationProvider>> for loading and a <<spark-sql-JdbcRelationProvider.adoc#createRelation-CreatableRelationProvider, CreatableRelationProvider>> for writing)
+* `JdbcRelationProvider` is requested to create a `BaseRelation` (as a <<spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider, RelationProvider>> for loading and a <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, CreatableRelationProvider>> for writing)

 === [[creating-instance]] Creating JDBCOptions Instance